-$\cdot$ Start a connection from the Testing Station to the iSCSI target being tested.
+Start a connection from the Testing Station to the iSCSI target being tested.
 On each connection do the following:

-· Issue a NOP-Out with ITT != 0xffffffff, DSL=0, I=1, TTT= 0xfffffffff.

-$\cdot$ Transmit a command to the DUT.
+- Perform a standard login and proceed to the Full Feature Phase. - Issue a NOP-Out with ITT != 0xffffffff, DSL=0, I=1, TTT= 0xffffffff. - Transmit a command to the DUT.
 Wait for the DUT to transmit response data and status.

-$\cdot$ Verify that the DUT issues NOP-In in response to the received NOP-Out.

-$\cdot$ Verify that the DUT set the Initiator Task Tag field to the same as was in the received NOP-Out PDU.

-· Verify that the Target Transfer Tag is set to 0xffffffff.

-$\cdot$ Verify that the DSL is 0 and no data is attached.

-$\cdot$ Verify that the received SCSI Response PDU has StatSN incremented from the StatSN transmitted in the NOP-In response.
+- Verify that the DUT issues NOP-In in response to the received NOP-Out. - Verify that the DUT set the Initiator Task Tag field to the same as was in the received NOP-Out PDU. - Verify that the Target Transfer Tag is set to 0xffffffff. - Verify that the DSL is 0 and no data is attached. - Verify that the received SCSI Response PDU has StatSN incremented from the StatSN transmitted in the NOP-In response.